Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Lower bound for the relaxed energy and an explicit alternative variational problem

 As for the second part of the statement, we assume that there exists a minimizer \(\vec u_0\) of \(F\) in \(\overline{\Asr}\) such that \(\vec u_0\in \Asr\).
 We then have \( F(\vec u_0)\leq F(\vec w)\) for any \(\vec w\in \overline{\Asr}\).
 But since \(F =E \) in \(\Asr\), we find that \(E(\vec u_0)\leq E(\vec w)\) for all \(\vec w\in \Asr\).
 That is, \(\vec u_0\) is a minimizer of \(E\) in \(\Asr\). \end{proof}

-In the same vein, we have the following result. \begin{theorem} The energy \(E\) attains its infimum on \(\overline{\Asr}\). \end{theorem} \begin{proof} Indeed from Lemma \ref{lem:closedeness_of_Asym} we have that \(\overline{\Asr} \subset \As\) and that \(E\) is lower semicontinuous on \(\As \).
-Moreover, \(\overline{\Asr}\) is closed for the weak convergence in \(H^1\).
+In the same vein, we have the following result. \begin{proposition} The energy $E$ has a minimizer in \(\overline{\Asr}\). \end{proposition} \begin{proof} From Lemma \ref{le:weakconv} we have that \(\overline{\Asr} \subset \As\) and from Proposition \ref{prop:closedeness_of_Asym} that \(E\) is lower semicontinuous on \(\As \).
+Moreover, \(\overline{\Asr}\) is closed for the $H^1$-weak convergence.
 As noted before, $E$ is coercive in \(\As \).
 These are the three main ingredients to obtain the conclusion. \end{proof}

-Regarding the difference between Theorems \ref{th:Eattainsinfweakclosure} and \ref{th:main1}, the reader is reminded of the Lavrentiev phenomenon associated to cavitation \cite{Ball1982}.
-Compared to Theorem \ref{th:main_theorem_introduction}, as mentioned in the comment before Theorem \ref{th:main1}, showing that minimizers of the neo-Hookean energy cannot have dipoles is likely to be easier with the functional having the additional term, since it makes manifest more sharply the cost of a singularity.

-It would be nice to have an explicit characterization of \(\overline{\Asr}\).
-Even though this characterization is still missing, we are able to prove the existence of minimizers of the energy \(F\) in the explicit space $\mathcal{B}$ defined in \eqref{eq:defB} which is a priori larger than \(\overline{\Asr}\).
-Indeed, from Proposition \ref{prop:image_ouverte} we have that \(\overline{\Asr}\subset \mathcal{B} \subset \As\).
+It would be nice to have an explicit description of \(\overline{\Asr}\).
+Although this characterization is missing, we are able to prove the existence of minimizers of the energy \(F\) in the explicit space $\mathcal{B}$ defined in \eqref{eq:defB} which is a priori larger than \(\overline{\Asr}\).
+Indeed, from Theorem \ref{prop:image_ouverte} we have that \(\overline{\Asr}\subset \mathcal{B} \subset \As\).
 Besides, the energy \(F\) is well defined on \(\mathcal{B}\), it controls the $BV$ norm of the inverses, and a slight adaptation of Proposition \ref{prop:F_lower_semi_cont} yields the lower semicontinuity of $F$ in $\mathcal{B}$.